-Lee Hale is a stand-up comedian and event host with a diverse background in performing.
+Lee Hale was a stand-up comedian and event host with a diverse background in performing.
 His style can be best described as observational and story telling when it comes to the stand-up comedy section.
 Lee's outgoing personality allows him to be one of the best fits for almost any type of event.
-His work as the emcee for the West Virginia allowed him to become comfortable in front of crowd's as big as thousands of people, and his experience in small rooms, allows him to be able to converse with the smallest of specialized groups.
+His work as the emcee for the West Virginia Power allowed him to become comfortable in front of crowd's as big as thousands of people, and his experience in small rooms, allows him to be able to converse with the smallest of specialized groups.

 Starting at West Virginia Tech's theater, Lee really got into being in front of crowds.
 He started building sets and directing shows, then moved into on stage performances, where he had small roles and starring roles over the next four years.
 He carried that into performing for a few years in a bunch of Kanawha Players shows, and had a few small roles, either on the cast or as a crew member for the Charleston Light Opera Guild and other groups.

 Lee started doing stand-up at a few local open mic nights in the Charleston, West Virginia, area.
 He quickly began to wonder if maybe people just laughed because they knew him or if he was really funny enough to pursue this on a more professional level.
 Lee tried his first true bit at the Funny Bone in Huntington on their open mic contest.
 After he won that show once, he decided to try doing a little bit more.